sheikhdiallo/COM304_FOUNDATION_1/sessions/session5/docs/Interrupts.md

 Events are usually mediated through hardware and software `interrupts`.

 We have seen that the `interrupt controller` is used to program how the processor responds to interrupts from peripherals.
-We have also seen that fundamentally, `software drivers` or `device drivers` for peripherals are `sub routines` which handle the interrupts from the device.
+We have also seen that fundamentally, `software drivers` or `device drivers` for peripheral devices are `sub routines` which handle the interrupts from the device.

 A modern operating system will do most of the 'heavy lifting' when it comes to handling interrupts but it will also use interrupts from the internal `clock` to schedule multi-processing which simulates multiple processes running in parallel on the system.
 We will look more at scheduling when we cover operating systems later in the module.